omotomiwa26/Ansible_Playbook/README.md

 # Ansible_Playbook

-This reo is for my ansible playbook and adhoc commands
+This repo is for my ansible playbook and adhoc commands